lucasko-tw/maven-install-jar-into-dependencies/README.md

-Maven installs Jar file into dependencies and usit
+Maven installs Jar file into dependencies and use it
 ==================================

 [Maven in 5 Minutes](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html)